kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

-A custom function takes ten columns of a DataFrame `df` as input, defined by the lower limit `ll`, upper limit `ul` and a cutoff, that limits the output of the unique values to columns with less than the integer specified in parameter `ll`.
+A custom function takes ten columns of a DataFrame `df` as input, defined by the lower limit `ll`, upper limit `ul` and a cutoff that limits the output of the unique values to columns with less than the integer specified in parameter `ll`.